What is obesity

 A correlation can be observed between socio-economic status and obesity, although at least one recent study has found this is less pronounced among children.
 This has led many to interpret obesity as a symptom of health inequality.
 Although many commentators do note factors such as the price of gym membership, much of the blame for higher levels of obesity among poor people is placed on dietary choices.

 Politicians and chefs are just some of those debating whether it really is cheaper to eat badly.
-In a bid to counter the assumption that junk food is more cost effective, ministers have been asked to consider the option of 'fat taxes' whereby a charge is levied against high fat, high salt or high sugar foods.
-This suggestion has proved incredibly unpopular with the public.
+In a bid to counter the assumption that junk food is more cost effective, ministers have been asked to consider the option of ‘fat taxes’ whereby a charge is levied against high fat, high salt or high sugar foods.
+This suggestion, including the sugar tax, is seen to be unpopular with the public.

 Despite the acceptance that too many calories and not enough activity will cause weight gain, scientists are still searching for a 'fat gene'.
 The diet industry has proved highly inefficient in the long-term, with most dieters either struggling to lose weight or putting it back on when lost.
 Nevertheless the government is determined the rising prevalence of obesity can be reversed.